looorent/keycloak-api-rails/README.md

 ### Roles

-`Keycloak::Helper.current_user_roles` can be use against a Rails request to read user's roles.
+`KeycloakApiRails::Helper.current_user_roles` can be use against a Rails request to read user's roles.

 For example, a controller can require users to be administrator (considering you defined an `application-admin` role):